 We folks in eastern North Carolina celebrate our farm heritage

-And, yes, there will be many farmers in coveralls and many John Deere baseball hats and some great antique tractors.
+And, yes, there were many farmers in coveralls and many John Deere baseball hats and some great antique tractors.
 I cannot see my Gentleman farmer father ever wearing a baseball hat.
 His hats were Dobbs and came from New York!
 Not a normal thing for his era.
 He did wear straw hats in the field.

-I always buy knives from one of the Ladies Aid Societies and I buy lots of honey.
+I always bought knives from one of the Ladies Aid Societies and I buy lots of honey.
 I swoon over the quilts and just basically hark back to my farm roots – it is a good feeling.

 If you like old tools and farm equipment, this is the show for you.

 FOR MORE INFORMATION call the Bob Martin Ag Center 252-792-5802

 Farm Heritage Fair: December 5, 2015, Bob Martin Ag Center, Williamston, NC 27892, 9 a.m – 3 p.m.